This post may contain affiliate links. Please read my disclosure policy.

 - 1/4 cup lightly packed parsley chopped

-- Wrap slices of bacon with several layers of paper towel and microwave for 4 minutes to render fat.
-Bacon should be firm, but not completely cooked.
+- Either render bacon in skillet until crisp or wrap slices of bacon with several layers of paper towel and microwave for 4 minutes to render fat and get crisp.
 Chop and set aside.

 - Dice potatoes, carrots and onion into 1/2 inch pieces, set aside.